symfony/symfony-docs/forms.rst

 That's it!
 If you re-submit the form with invalid data, you'll see the corresponding errors printed out with the form.

-To see the second approach - adding constraints to the form - please refer to this :ref:`section <form-option-constraints>`.
+To see the second approach - adding constraints to the form - refer to :ref:`this section <form-option-constraints>`.
 Both approaches can be used together.

 Form Validation Messages
 ~~~~~~~~~~~~~~~~~~~~~~~~